Satanic Temple set to sue school district over rejected club - NewsBreak

 YORK, Pa. ( WHTM ) – A Pennsylvania school board denied a proposal for an After School Satan Club at the end of April.
 Now it appears the fight may not be over.

-Members of a Catholic organization gathered outside Northern High School on Monday to show support for the board of the Northern York County School District after it rejected the proposal.PREVIOUS: Proposal for ‘After School Satan Club’ denied by Pennsylvania school board
+Members of a Catholic organization gathered outside Northern High School on Monday to show support for the board of the Northern York County School District after it rejected the proposal.Virginia lawmakers weigh in on confirmed Supreme Court leak

 While the club was proposed by someone who lives in the district, it is part of a national program from The Satanic Temple, which claims to be in the early stages of preparing a lawsuit against the school district.